-In assessing an overseas licensee's compliance with its obligations under s792A(c) of the Corporations Act, we place a degree of reliance on statements by the licensee's home regulator in regard to the standing of the licensee.
-ASIC has received confirmation from the FSA that LME remains a recognised investment exchange in 'good standing' with the FSA.
+- In assessing an overseas licensee's compliance with its obligations under s792A(c) of the Corporations Act, we place a degree of reliance on statements by the licensee's home regulator in regard to the standing of the licensee. - ASIC has been advised by the FSA that LME continues to meet the recognition requirements under the Financial Services and Markets Act 2000 (UK), and therefore remains a recognised investment exchange.